 Haejeong received her undergraduate degree in Life Sciences and Master’s degree in Molecular Biology at Korea University.
 She worked in the laboratory of Dr. Sung Wook Chi, where she investigated post-transcriptional regulation on mRNA and microRNA and its impact on cardiac pathology.
 Haejeong entered the BBS graduate program at Yale University in the fall of 2020 and joined the Giraldez lab in the spring of 2021.
 She is currently interested in understanding transcription regulation mediated by mRNA degradation.

 Fiona earned her B.Sc. in Biology from Humboldt University of Berlin and her M.Sc. in Molecular and Cellular Biology from Ludwig Maximilian University of Munich (LMU).
-During her master’s she participated in the Summer Internship Program in Epigenetics, Stem Cells and Cellular Plasticity where she joined the Torres-Padilla lab to study the mechanisms behind the establishment of totipotency.
+During her master’s she participated in the Summer Internship Program in Epigenetics, Stem Cells and Cellular Plasticity where she joined the lab of Dr. Maria-Elena Torres-Padilla to study the mechanisms behind the establishment of totipotency.
 She completed her master’s thesis under the joint supervision of Dr. Till Bartke and Dr. Heinrich Leonhardt where she investigated mechanisms and players responsible for maintaining DNA methylation in mouse embryonic stem cells.
 After enrolling in the BBS program in 2022, Fiona joined the Giraldez lab in spring 2023 to study chromatin structure during mouse embryonic development.
 Fiona’s work is supported by a Boehringer Ingelheim Fonds (BIF) PhD Fellowship.

 Gal received his bachelor’s degree from the Research biology program at Tel Aviv University.
 Throughout his undergraduate studies, he conducted research in multiple areas, including oncolytic virotherapy with Dr. Marcelo Ehrlich, nanoparticle drug delivery in the laboratory of Dr. Dan Peer, and bioinformatic research in the lab of Dr. Tal Pupko.
 Gal entered the BBS graduate program at Yale University in 2022 and joined the Giraldez lab in the spring of 2023.
+Gal’s work is supported by a Boehringer Ingelheim Fonds (BIF) PhD Fellowship.

 Damilola Olowookere earned a Bachelor’s in Aquaculture and Fisheries Management at the Federal University of Agriculture (Abeokuta, Nigeria) in 2016.
 After graduation, she worked in Triton Aqua Africa Limited as supervisor in the production and management of African Catfish and Tilapia.
 She proceeded to work with Aquatic Hub Afrique Network, one of the leading aquaculture firms in Nigeria, with the skills in the management of genetically improved tilapia and African catfish.
 Damilola joined the Giraldez Lab in May 2023 as a Postgraduate Associate.